-My interest in Algeria started exactly from here: I read his book years ago, in French, when I was 22 sitting at an airport and just about to start my life as a stranger in some unknown parts of China.
+My interest in Algeria and Algeria people started exactly from here: I read his book years ago, in French, when I was 22 sitting at an airport and just about to start my life as a stranger in some unknown parts of China.

 “Dad, I am planning a solo trip for Christmas, so I won’t be home.
 Guess where I’m going!”

 My journey started by following the hashtag #Algeria on Instagram where I came across some beautiful pictures taken by an Algerian girl, that I decided to contact her asking for tips.
 Her name is Rym.

 She was kind and gentle enough to help me with everything, from A to Z, with the help of her close friend living in Italy.
 The main issue, which actually takes quite a lot of time, is getting the visa, which is necessary.

 In fact, Algeria does not provide visas on arrival yet, so it’s mandatory to get it from the related Algerian Consulate or Embassy in your own country where a lot of docs may be asked, such as proof of funds, hotel reservation, round trip ticket, and medical insurance.

 Once I got the visa, I was the happiest person ever: I landed at Oran Airport on December 20th and that’s where all the real excitement began.

 Because Algerians are so welcoming people, I got picked up at the airport by Rym’s mother and sister, who helped me with the essentials: currency exchange, hotel reservation, lunch, etc.